ckathleen/dcrdocs/docs/mining/proof-of-stake/solo-proof-of-stake.md

 Once you have set up a VPS you will need to get Decred up and running on it, so that you may generate a voting address.
 This will be the address which you specify when you purchase tickets, so as to grant the hot wallets voting rights.
 Follow the steps below to set up your hot wallet.
 You can then repeat the steps for each additional instance you want to run, or just clone the VPS from the control panel of your provider and select a different geographic location where you would like to host it (each hot wallet needs to use the same seed).
 It is highly recommended you run at least two hot wallets, one on the East coast of the US and one in Europe, adding an additional one on the West coast of the US is also a good idea.

 Use SSH to connect to one of the VPS instances you set up.
-We will assume the OS you are running is Ubuntu 16.04 LTS as it is popular and available on all the providers listed above.
+We will assume the OS you are running is Debian 9 (Stretch) as it is popular and available on all the providers listed above.
 Once connected download and install the latest version of Decred using dcrinstall (https://github.com/decred/decred-release/releases).

 Update the OS: